CogComp/lbjava/lbjava/doc/LBJLANGUAGE.md

+---
+title: LBJava Language
+---

-# 4 The LBJava Language
+# 4. The LBJava Language
 Now that we have defined the building blocks of classifier computation, we next describe LBJava’s syntax and semantics for programming with these building blocks.